-- To provide the opportunity to work as an integral part of a public health team - To provide broad, generic experience across the domains of public health practice advance of commencing training.
+- To provide the opportunity to work as an integral part of a public health team - To provide broad, generic experience across the domains of public health practice

+The initial training placement is a decision for the NSD, informed by advice from a subgroup of the STC where required.
+SpRs are informed of their initial training placement at least 13 weeks in advance of commencing training.
 Initial placements are for two years (whole time equivalent training time) and will be based in regional departments of public health capable of providing training in all curriculum competency areas.
 Entrants without a Master's in Public Health, or equivalent, and who need to undertake formal academic training to achieve this, will usually be required to spend 2.5 years in the initial training post (whole time equivalent training time).
 Site allocation for those undertaking part-time training will generally take place on a pro-rata basis.
 Decisions on training location are based on: